rfougy/riv.systems/cms/blog/personal/2024-12-3_fashion-therapy.md

 ---

-## Personal Style & Public Perception
+## Personal Style & The Public Eye

 Riv: A thought just came to mind.
 I've realized that sometimes I enjoy going out into the city simply for the sake of wearing my clothes, and I don't understand why.